itrnka/ha-elasticsearch-middleware/README.md

 # Elasticsearch for *ha* framework

-Provides access to official [Elasticsearch PHP API](https://github.com/elastic/elasticsearch-php) as a middleware implementation for the framework.
+Provides access to official [Elasticsearch PHP API](https://github.com/elastic/elasticsearch-php) as a middleware implementation for *ha* framework.

 ## Installation